 Reviews You Can Rely On

-We tested women's sleeping pads from brands like Sea to Summit and Therm-a-Rest to find the best models
+We tested women's sleeping pads from brands like Sea to Summit, Therm-a-Rest, and Nemo to find the best options for your next night out

 Credit: Jessica Haist

 Looking to get the best sleep while you're out on the trail?
-For over 10 years, we've slept on more than 60 of the best women's sleeping pads; for our review update, we purchased 9 of the best models and put each one through our rigorous side-by-side comparison tests.
-We carried these pads with us all over North America on extended backpacking, horse packing, car camping, and mountaineering trips.
+For over a decade, we've slept on dozens of the best women's sleeping pads, with 10 of the top options in this review.
+We put each one through our rigorous side-by-side comparison tests, camping out in all kinds of terrain and weather.
+Over the course of our testing, we have carried these pads with us all over North America on extended backpacking, horse-packing, car camping, and mountaineering trips.
 We've slept on sand, snow, and slabs, measuring their warmth and comfort.
-We also inflated, deflated, and compressed them to test their durability and usability — so you don't have to.
+We also inflated, deflated, and compressed them to test their construction quality and usability — so you don't have to.

-If you're looking for a women's sleeping bag to pair with your new pad, or are a taller person looking for a longer backpacking sleeping pad, we've reviewed those too.
-If you're shopping for something that offers an exceptional level of comfort and aren't concerned about the weight, we'd recommend a cushy and plush camping mattress for inside your tent.
+If you're looking for a great women's sleeping bag to pair with your new pad or are a taller person looking for a longer sleeping pad for backpacking, we've reviewed those, too.
+If you're shopping for something that offers an exceptional level of comfort and aren't concerned about the weight, we'd recommend looking at a cushier camping mattress for tucking inside your favorite tent.

 Compare at 3 sellers